Liverpool-born swimmer, diver, athlete and stuntman

 He was a showman and entertainer and at the height of his professional career, he was the star attraction at the Royal Aquarium in London, thrilling Victorian audiences by diving 100 feet into a shallow tank of water.

 Tommy’s love of water blossomed from the age of nine when he learned to swim in a clay pit at Cabbage Hall – now known as Walton Breck – in Liverpool.
-In his teens, he became captain of Sefton Swimming Club and at one time was an attendant at Margaret Street Baths and a swimming teacher at Lodge Lane Baths.
+In his teens, he became captain of Sefton Swimming Club and at one time was an attendant at Margaret Street Baths.

 Thousands flocked to see 'world champ'